Cybership-Uganda-2023/MUST.SIEM.Ansible-playbooks/README.md

 - the `wazuh`-account, used by the Wazuh API[^6]
 - the `wazuh-wui`-account, used by the Wazuh API[^6]

-The [passwords playbook](/supporting_packages/passwords.yml) uses the tool and these secret variables to set this new password for the admin user.
+The [passwords playbook](/supporting_packages/passwords.yml) uses the tool and these secret variables to set this new password for the admin user (which is used to log in to the dashboard).
 The [api passwords playbook](/supporting_packages/passwords.api.yml) uses the tool and these secret variables to set these new passwords for the api users.

 #### Vulnerability scanning